John Carson (physician)

-John Carson (November 12, 1752, in Philadelphia, Pennsylvania – October 26, 1794, in Philadelphia, Pennsylvania) was an early American physician as well as one of the first trustees for the rechartered University of Pennsylvania.
-He later was appointed Chair of the University's Chemistry Department.
+John Carson (November 12, 1752 – October 26, 1794, was an early American physician and one the first trustees for the rechartered University of Pennsylvania.
+He later was appointed chair of the university's Chemistry Department.

-Early life and family
+Early life and education

-John Carson was born in Philadelphia, the son of William Carson and Mary Hamilton, who had both emigrated earlier from Antrim in Northern Ireland.
+Carson was born in Philadelphia, the son of William Carson and Mary Hamilton, who emigrated earlier from County Antrim in Northern Ireland.
 In Philadelphia, William was innkeeper of the "Harp and Crown," a trustee of the Second Presbyterian Church, and a Committee of Safety and militia member during the American Revolutionary War.
-John was an early student at the Academy and College of Philadelphia, which had been founded in 1751 by several prominent local citizens, including Benjamin Franklin.
+John was an early student at the Academy and College of Philadelphia, which was founded in 1751 by several prominent local citizens, including Benjamin Franklin.
 He later graduated from the College of Philadelphia in 1771.
 Both institutions were precursors for what would become the University of Pennsylvania.
-Carson then attended the University of Edinburgh in Scotland, earning his M.D. in 1776 before later returning to Philadelphia to practice medicine.
+Carson then attended the University of Edinburgh in Scotland, where he earned his M.D. in 1776 before returning to Philadelphia to practice medicine.

 One of six children, John's sister, Elizabeth Carson, married the noted Revolutionary War hero Colonel Christian Febiger.
 Christian and Elizabeth had no children of their own, and adopted John's son by his Scottish wife, Agnes Hunter (Christian Carson, later changed his name to Christian Carson Febiger, father of Admiral John Carson Febiger).
 His other sister, Mary Carson, married another military hero, General James O'Hara (quartermaster), who later served as Quartermaster General of the U.S. Army.
 Both Febiger and O'Hara met their future wives at William Carson's "Harp & Crown" tavern.